 - Cool collage or scrapbook.
 For this, all your teen needs are some magazines, photos, glue sticks and a scrapbook or cardboard for mounting his or her masterpiece.
 Of course, the sky’s the limit for scrapbook aficionados.

 - An awesome experience.
 Sometimes we get so fixated on “stuff.”
 Show your teen that the best gifts are the experiences we have and the time we spend with those we care about.
 For instance, your son could plan a day dedicated to his girlfriend’s favorite things and interests.
-If she’s an art lover with dreams of visiting Paris, he could take her to the Detroit Institute of Arts, then stop for a decadent lunch at Good Girls Go to Paris Crepes a few doors down.
+If she’s an art lover with dreams of visiting Paris, he could take her to the Detroit Institute of Arts, then stop for a decadent lunch at a local crepe shop.